SelF-Eval: Self-supervised Fine-grained Dialogue Evaluation: Experimental Results and Analysis

 \subsection{Experiments on DSTC-9 (Q2)}

 Table \ref{DSTC} shows the experimental results on DSTC-9 data.
-The DSTC-9 dataset is difficult for evaluation because of two reasons: 1) it contains direct interaction between real users and multiple open-domain chit-chat systems.
+The DSTC-9 dataset is difficult to evaluate because of two reasons: 1) it contains direct interaction between real users and multiple open-domain chit-chat systems.
 These chit-chat systems are trained with dialogue data in different domains compared with ours.
 In another word, the DSTC-9 dialogue data is out-of-domain for our model and can be used to test the generality of our method; 2) the average turns in a dialogue is around 27.2, which is the longest among all datasets we used and also much longer than the training data we used.
 It is difficult for evaluation models to give a score for such a long conversation.
+In this experiment, all models are fine-tuned on DailyDialog++ and the RoBERTa-based models are all first pre-trained on Empathetic Dialogue, ConvAI-2, and DailyDialog.

 Pearson and Spearman correlations between the model-generated scores and the corresponding human evaluation scores are computed in Table \ref{DSTC}.
 FED and DynaEval are chosen because they are the SOTA dialogue-level evaluation models.
 We can see that both SelF-Eval(simple) and SelF-Eval(full) largely outperform SOTA baselines even though all models are affected by the out-of-domain and long conversation problems.
 The results show that SelF-Eval is capable of learning a dialogue representation for evaluating dialogue-level quality even in a difficult dataset such as DSTC-9.
 To further verify the generality of this evaluation ability, we test with other out-of-domain datasets in the following sections.